 Theoretical insights into Islamic work ethics (IWE) provide a foundation for understanding their relationship with employee response and job satisfaction, as evidenced by empirical research findings (Al-Shamali et al., 2021).
-Adherence to IWE, characterized by sincerity, honesty, and social responsibility, has been shown to positively influence employee attitudes and behaviors in the workplace.
+Adherence to IWE, characterized by sincerity, honesty, and social responsibility, has positively influenced employee attitudes and behaviors in the workplace.
 IWE is a multidimensional concept.
 It links an organization's prosperity and continuity to societal welfare.
-Its four elements effort, competition, transparency and morally responsible conduct have the promise to strengthen commerce and economic progress in today's world(Mohammad et al., 2018).
+Its four elements, effort, competition, transparency, and morally responsible conduct, have the promise to strengthen commerce and economic progress in today's world(Mohammad et al., 2018).